DevExpress/devextreme-documentation/concepts/60 Themes and Styles/20 SVG-Based Widgets Customization/10 Palettes/20 Implement a Custom Palette.md

     registerPalette("myCustomPalette", myPalette);

-To apply it, assign the name used in the registration to the widgets' **palette** properties as shown in the [Apply a Palette](/concepts/60%20Themes%20and%20Styles/20%20SVG-Based%20Widgets%20Customization/10%20Palettes/10%20Apply%20a%20Palette.md '/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Palettes/Apply_a_Palette') article.
+To apply it, assign the name used in the registration to the UI components' **palette** properties as shown in the [Apply a Palette](/concepts/60%20Themes%20and%20Styles/20%20SVG-Based%20Widgets%20Customization/10%20Palettes/10%20Apply%20a%20Palette.md '/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Palettes/Apply_a_Palette') article.